pramudibiyonika/CIT-23-02-0345/README.md

 ---

 ## Application Usage
-1.Open (http://localhost:5000) in a browser.
+1. Open (http://localhost:5000) in a browser.
-2.Add a new task using the input field.
+2. Add a new task using the input field.
-3.Mark tasks as Done (✔) or Delete (❌).
+3. Mark tasks as Done (✔) or Delete (❌).
-4.Tasks remain stored in MySQL even after restart (volume persistence).
+4. Tasks remain stored in MySQL even after restart (volume persistence).